onlydustxyz/imhotep/README.md

 Implementing the EVM in Cairo is both a fun technical challenge and an actual way to port Solidity smart contracts to Starknet.

+We are talking here about an in-contract Ethereum bytecode interpreter.
+This is not the same approach as [Warp](https://github.com/NethermindEth/warp), which is a Solidity->Cairo transpiler.

 It leads the way to more complex usecases, such as a full-fledged EVM-compatible layer 3.

 ## 🎗️ Prerequisites